Beagle123/visualruby/site/Download.md

 ## Install in Windows ![Windows](http://visualruby.net/img/windows_logo.jpg)

-*Note* Windows requires a later version of Ruby after 2.0.0.
-I know it works with 2.3.0+ Users have reported problems with 2.0.0 that have been fixed in later versions of Ruby.
+<b>There are known problems with earlier versions of Ruby and Windows.
+However, they've
+fixed the problem in Ruby version 2.3.0+</b>

 1. Install Ruby using [Ruby's one-click installer](http://rubyinstaller.org/downloads/) for windows.